fabiomattei/uddocs/_docs/query.md

 A query is defined:

 * sql: query in plain SQL, mandatory
-* parameters: array of parameter objects, optional
+* parameters: optional, array of parameter objects
+* debug: optional, shows information about the queries

 # SQL parameters